NatBat92/disney-villains/README.md

 ## Villain Outlines

 The villain outline pages were done as a first port of call for the user to see the villains and find out the basics about each character.
-Subsequently, each image is also a link to their name on a further page that gives a more in depth look at each villain and what they're about.
+Subsequently, each image is also a link to their name on a further page that gives a more in depth look at each villain, their backstory and their role in a Disney movie.

 ![screenshot of the female villain page](assets/css/images/female-villain-page-example.png)
 ![screenshot of the male villain page](assets/css/images/male-villain-page-example.png)

 ## Villain Biographies

 The villain bio page provides a more in depth look at the villains.
-It details the movie and the basic plot as well as giving a bit more of a background for the character which the previous website pages don't provide.
+It details the movie the villain stars in and the basic plot of the movie.
+It also provides background information for the character.

 ![screenshot of the villain bio page](assets/css/images/villain-bio-example.png)

 ## Request a Villain

 The Request a Villain page give the user a chance to request a villain that is currently missing from the site.
-As the site is in early stages there are many more villains out there to be added so giving people the chance to be a part of that process is one way to encourage return site users.
+As the site is in early stages, there are many more villains out there to be added so giving people the chance to be a part of that process is one way to encourage users to return to the site.

 ![screenshot of the request a villain page](assets/css/images/request-a-villain-example.png)

 ## Footer

-The footer houses social media links to a Facebook page dedicated to Disney Villains, an Instagram page for Disney VIllains and the wiki page for all things Disney.
+The footer houses social media links to a Facebook page dedicated to Disney Villains, an Instagram page for Disney Villains and the wiki page for all things Disney.
 I have also included an option for the user to sign up to a newsletter so they would get an email when a new villain is added.

 ![screenshot of the footer](assets/css/images/footer-example.png)